Krampus (film): Plot

-Omi explains that the creature hunting them is Krampus, an ancient demonic spirit who punishes those who have lost the Christmas spirit.
-Omi recounts that when she was a child, her parents and community lost their spirit due to the hardships of the war in Europe.
-Omi also lost hope and wished for her parents to be taken away, which summoned Krampus.
-He and his helpers dragged everyone except her to Hell, leaving behind a bell bauble with his name on it.
-The family remains skeptical until menacing toys, hidden in presents delivered earlier, invade the house.
+That night, living gingerbread men lure Howie Jr. to the chimney, chain him up and kidnap him.
+The family tries to save him, but are distracted by a fire that burns down their Christmas tree.
+Tom's mother explains that the creature hunting them is Krampus, an ancient demon who punishes those that have lost the Christmas spirit.
+When she was a child, her family lost their spirit due to the hardships of the war in Europe.
+She eventually lost hope and wished for everyone to be taken away, summoning Krampus.
+He and his helpers dragged everyone except her to the Underworld, leaving behind a bell-shaped bauble with his name on it.

-Upstairs Stevie and Jordan are lured to the attic by Beth's voice; downstairs the adults hear them screaming.
-Tom, Sarah, and Linda go up to investigate, only to find Jordan being eaten by Der Klown, the jack-in-the-box from before.
-The family fends off the toys and the gingerbread men, but Krampus' elves leap in through a window, taking Dorothy and Chrissie.
-Howard, desperate to get his kids back, jumps on Der Klown's back and then disappears after.
+The family remains skeptical of the story until the house is overrun by violent living toys that appear from presents Krampus left behind.
+Jordan is devoured by Der Klown, the same demonic toy that took Beth, who also seemingly eats Rosie.
+The family fends off the toys and more gingerbread men, until Krampus's minion elves leap in through the window, taking Howard and Dorothy, along with Linda's newborn baby, Chrissie.

-Tom decides that the family should flee to an abandoned snowplow on the streets outside.
-Omi stays behind to distract Krampus, who emerges from the fireplace and attacks her with his bag of toys.
-Outside, Tom, Sarah, and Linda are dragged under the snow and eaten by the snow monster while Stevie is captured by the elves.

-Krampus confronts Max and gives him a bell bauble wrapped in a piece of his discarded letter.
-Realizing that tearing up the letter was what summoned him there in the first place, Max chases after the demon, catching up as the pits of hell open.
-He begs for Stevie to be spared and offers himself up as a sacrifice.
-Krampus refuses and tosses Stevie into Hell.
-Max sincerely apologizes for losing his spirit, and although Krampus seems to accept his apology, he still tosses Max into the pit.
+Tom leads the rest of the family to an abandoned snowplow on the streets.
+His mother stays behind to face Krampus, who emerges from the fireplace and attacks her with his bag of toys.
+Outside, Tom, Sarah, and Linda are dragged under the snow by the monster that attacked Howard earlier while Stevie is captured by the dark elves.
+Krampus confronts Max and gives him a bauble wrapped in pieces of his discarded letter.
+Realizing that he was responsible for summoning Krampus, Max chases after the demon and confronts him at the edge of a fiery pit.
+Max sincerely apologizes for losing his spirit and begs to sacrifice himself to bring his family back.
+Krampus laughs and tosses Max into the pit.

-Max awakens in his bed on Christmas morning.
-Discovering his family alive and well downstairs, he thinks that what happened was just a nightmare.
-As he unwraps a present to reveal Krampus' bauble the family are shown with ominous looks on their faces as their memories of the horrific events slowly come back to them.
+Max awakens in his bed on Christmas morning and discovers his family alive and well, concluding what happened was just a nightmare.
+However, as they find Krampus's bauble among the presents, the family exchanges troubled looks.
+Elsewhere in Krampus's underworld lair, there are hundreds of snow globes that he is using to watch the houses he has tormented, with the Engel family's among them.

-The camera pans out, revealing that the house is shown through a magical snow globe, along with hundreds of others in a vast collection in the underworld, for Krampus to monitor and spy on for having spared them.